Medicinal Plant Lexicon

 Dosage

-Tea infusion: drink 1 cup of warm fennel tea several times a day (even in mixtures with other drugs as a gastrointestinal tea, cough-and bronchial tea).
+Tea infusion: Adults and adolescents: drink 1 cup of fennel tea warm 3 times a day (daily dose 4.5 g fennel) (also in mixtures with other drugs as gastrointestinal tea; cough and bronchial tea).
+Children (4 to 12 years): 1 cup 3 times a day (daily dose 3 g); see also “Notes”.

 Preparation of a tea

-Pour 1 litre of hot (not boiling!) water over 1 heaped teaspoon (1.5 - 2.5g) of freshly chopped fennel, let it stand for 15 minutes then strain.
-To enhance the effectiveness, the fennel should be crushed or coarsely powdered before the tea is prepared so that the essential oil can get into the tea.
+Pour ¼ L of hot (not boiling!) water over 1 heaped teaspoon (1.5 g) of freshly chopped fennel fruits, let it stand for 15 minutes, and strain.
+To enhance the effectiveness, fennel fruits should be crushed or coarsely powdered before the tea is prepared.

 Notes